 Last Updated on

 Ericaceous compost is a type of compost that’s perfect for cultivating acid-loving plants but with the large mophead hydrangeas, you use ericaceous compost to make the flowers bloom blue.
 There are some plants that prefer acidic compost and hydrangeas are one of them.
-There are times when you should use ericaceous compost for your hydrangeas and if you do you can choose to make your own or purchase it but if you have space it’s recommended that you make it yourself because then you can have it to use regularly.
+There are times when you should use ericaceous compost for your hydrangeas and if you do you can choose to make your own or purchase it from any local garden centre or online.

 How to make compost acidic

-There’s no single solution for making compost acidic as the recipe is really contingent upon the current level of pH for your home.
-Thankfully you can make this compost rather easily.
+There’s no single solution for making compost acidic as the recipe is really contingent upon the current level of pH in your garden.
+Thankfully you can make some form of the compost rather easily.